 I’d recently seen the Doona in action at The Baby Show, so was pretty excited about trying it for myself.
 We are a family that always seem to be on the go and hopping in and out of the car, so the Doona sounded ideal for our lives.
 Also, space is at a premium as we have a 3-door car, so I was looking forward to reclaiming a bit of boot space as a separate cot, push chair or travel system would not be required.

-I plan to write up a detailed review of the CuddleCo Doona in a separate post, however I thought it would also be useful to show the Doona in action as part of a normal day to best demonstrate how it can be used.
+I’ve written up a detailed review of the CuddleCo Doona here, however I thought it would also be useful to show the Doona in action as part of a normal day to best demonstrate how it can be used.
 I therefore invite you to join the missus, Baby L, the Doona and myself on a day trip to the shops.

 We’re going through a bit of a home renovation stage at the moment.
 Nothing major, but trying to figure out how to make the kitchen look a bit nicer and how to create more storage since the arrival of the little one.
 We therefore thought we’d take a trip to Northampton and Milton Keynes to take in the wonders of stores such as Home Sense and Ikea.
 As we were going to a number of stores and hoping to buy a few things, we needed to make sure we had enough room in the car and we could manage as simply as possible.
 Supposedly it’s frowned upon to leave a 12-week old baby home alone or in the car, so we had to bring her with us, which obviously took up a large part of the back seats and makes getting around more difficult.